MAIF/shapash/docs/tutorials/tuto-plot01-local_plot-and-to_pandas.rst

 Export your local explanation in pd.DataFrame with to_pandas method :
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

--  The to_pandas method has the same parameters as the filter method
+-  the *to_pandas* method has the same parameters as the *filter* method
--  if you don’t specify any parameter, to_pandas use the same params you specified when you call filter method
+-  if you don’t specify a parameter, *to_pandas* uses the same params you specified when you called *filter* method
--  When you work on classification problem, parameter proba=True output predict probability
+-  when you work on a classification problem, proba=True will output predict probability

 .. code:: ipython